 Adrienne G. Whaley is an educator and history-lover who currently serves as Senior Manager of K-12 Education at the Museum of the American Revolution.
 Adrienne earned her Bachelor's degree in African American Studies and her Master's in Education, and previously served as Curator of Education and Public Programming at the African American Museum in Philadelphia.
 She has worked in both art and history museums and loves the potential for objects, artifacts and primary source documents to enrich student learning experiences.
 She carries her love of history and for uncovering the stories of common people into her spare time as an avid genealogist researching her own family history.

 Kristopher D. White

-Kris is the education manager at the American Battlefield Trust.
+Kris is a senior education manager at the American Battlefield Trust.
 White is a graduate of Norwich University with an M.A. in Military History, as well as a graduate of California University of Pennsylvania with a B.A. in History.
-For nearly five years he served as a staff military historian at Fredericksburg and Spotsylvania National Military Park.
+For nearly five years he served as a historian at Fredericksburg and Spotsylvania National Military Park.
 White is the co-founder of Emerging Civil War and is also the co-creator of the Engaging the Civil War Series, which is a partnership between Southern Illinois University Press and Emerging Civil War.
 An award-winning speaker and editor, White has authored, co-authored, or edited nearly two-dozen books; and he frequently leads tours in the United States and abroad.